 How does Dialectical Behavior Therapy Work?

 Dialectical behavior therapy is very effective at treating borderline personality disorder.
 Borderline personality disorder (BPD) is a serious mental illness that centers on the inability to manage emotions effectively.
 Emotional swings caused by borderline personality disorder are prevalent and can be hard to control.
 DBT teaches certain skills and helps the person cope with these swings.
-Dialectical behavior therapy works the same way towards addiction causes and triggers.
+Dialectical behavior therapy works the same way toward addiction causes and triggers.

 Dialectical Behavioral Therapy Components